 Almost every day in the life of a project manager is different.
 The challenges, obstacles they face every day, are different.
 The kind of stakeholders they need to communicate to, are different.
 In short, days are unpredictable.
 If at all, I have to sum up a typical day in the life of project manager it is about co-ordination and control.
 Yet let me still pen down a typical day of an IT project manager!

 A Typical Day In The Life Of A Project Manager

 I like to get into the office before my team gets in

 Checking piles of emails is a challenge and over the years, I am well versed with the science and arts of managing emails!!
 Voice messages is another thing to check if there is anything about to get into fire-burning mode.
 Respond to urgent & important emails.
 Mark emails to get more info from other team members.

-I login to project management software & check project progress, update risks, delegate issues.
+I login to project management software & start checking project management KPIs related to project progress, update risks, delegate issues.
 Prepare To-Do list and see which all meeting I need to attend, which one I can skip, if there is any customer issue that needs to be addressed ASAP